-The markings must be on the right side of the fabric, so always use a .05 pencil with soft lead or a water soluble pen.
+The markings must be on the right side of the fabric, so always use a .05 pencil with soft lead or a water-soluble pen.
 On dark fabrics mark with a white or silver pencil.
-A fine tip white pen made by Clover, should be available at your quilt shop.
-You can also use a white china marker, which is waxy, and should be available at stationery stores.
+A fine tip white pen made by Clover should be available at your quilt shop.
+You can also use a white china marker, which is waxy.
+It should be available at stationery stores.
 Sharpen the tip with an eyebrow pencil sharpener.

 Basting the motif: